 where it had been ‘displayed’ after the execution at The Tower of London

 St Thomas More's head lies buried in the crypt of the

 Roper Chapel in St Dunstan's Church, together with the remains of

 Margaret and son-in-law, William Roper.
 His torso is buried at the Tower of London.

 The Fellowship of St Thomas More was founded in 1971 by Rev Hugh Albin, the then Vicar of St Dunstan’s.
-Coming from Northern Ireland, Rev Albin saw an opportunity for people of different backgrounds from around the world to unite behind and cherish the memory of Sir Thomas More, a man of courage and integrity.
-The aim of the Fellowship is to encourage research into Tudor times and support for the values upheld by More.
-A journal is published annually and sent out to all members.
+Coming from Northern Ireland, Rev Albin saw an opportunity for people of different backgrounds from around the world to unite behind, and cherish, the memory of St Thomas More; a man of courage and integrity.
+The aim of the Fellowship is to encourage research into Tudor times and support the values upheld by More.